How To Teach Your Children About Finances

 Quizzes

 A quiz is a simple tool that gets younger children excited to learn the basics of money.
-Keep the questions simple at first with examples such as ‘What is a bank?’ or ‘Which coin will get you the most sweets?’.
-You could incentivise your quizzes and create some friendly competition between siblings with some rewards and treats.
+You can keep the questions simple at first with examples such as ‘What is a bank?’ or ‘Which coin will get you the most sweets?’.
+You could also make it a fun competition between siblings with some rewards and treats.
+With older children, you could introduce more difficult concepts that they are likely going to be encountering soon, such as how to improve your credit score, mortgages and how to get the best rates.

 Budget

-Budgeting can be helpful for children of any age, and you can introduce the concept using pocket money and piggy banks.
+Budgeting can be helpful for children of any age and you can introduce the concept using pocket money and piggy banks.
 You can help them understand the cost of items by encouraging them to save some of their pocket money to make bigger purchases further down the line.

 Needs vs. Wants

-Teaching healthy financial habits is all about explaining the difference between needs and wants to your children.
-Emphasise the difference between items you need every day, such as clothes and food, and those that you want but don’t need, such as toys and sweets.
+Teaching healthy financial habits is all about explaining the difference between needs and wants.
+You can emphasise the difference between items you need every day, such as clothes and food, and those that you want but do not need, such as toys and sweets.
+This will introduce them to the concept of restraint and how to avoid impulsive shopping.
+Getting them into the habit of saving rather than spending whenever they want will help them in the long run.

 Weekly shops